• Skip to primary navigation

 Notes

-Store cookies in a sealed container at room temperature for 3-4 days.
+Store the cookies in a sealed container at room temperature for 3-4 days.

-Don’t skip chilling the cookie dough.
-Chilling will help the dough from spreading too much in the oven and will improve the overall texture and flavor of the cookies.
+Make sure to chill the cookie dough.
+Chilling will help prevent the dough from spreading too much in the oven and improve the overall texture and flavor.

 Be sure to bake the dough balls 3 inches apart from one another as they will spread.
 I typically fit about 6-8 dough balls on my standard-sized baking sheet.